purpleworkshops/acars/README.md

 * You MUST define an environment variable named `ACARS_KEY` that holds your secret API key for Radar.
 Ask Jeff for your API key.
 * At the moment, this gem only supports transmitting "gauge"-style metrics.
+* The special gauge name `heartbeat` is reserved for monitoring your application's "health" status.
+Send a `1` to indicate that your application is flying normally, or `0` to send a mayday call.

 ## Installation